Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 Receive Permanent Residence and Land in Canada

 If approved, the sponsored child receives a Confirmation of Permanent Residence (COPR) and a permanent resident visa.
 They must land in Canada before the COPR expiry to activate PR status.
-The sponsorship undertaking begins on the date PR is granted — 10 years or age 25 for under-22 children, 3 years for over-age dependents.
+The sponsorship undertaking begins on the date PR is granted: 10 years or age 25 for under-22 children, and 3 years for over-age dependents.

 For detailed insights on eligibility, document checklist, visa validity, and common refusal reasons, explore Family Sponsorship FAQs guide to know the answers of all your questions.